Neapolitan ice cream: History

 Neapolitan ice cream was the first ice cream recipe to combine three flavors.
-The first recorded recipe was created by head chef of the royal Prussian household Louis Ferdinand Jungius in 1839, who dedicated the recipe to the nobleman Fürst Pückler.
+As of 2026, the origins of the recipe are unclear.

+In 1839, head chef of the royal Prussian household Louis Ferdinand Jungius published a layered fruit-flavored ice cream recipe named after the Bad Muskau nobleman Fürst Pückler, suggesting strawberries, raspberries, Reine Claude greengages, red and black cherries, and apricots, adding that with liqueurs and maraschino it could be incorporated with caramel, rose liqueur and coffee layers In 1862, he suggested apricots, quinces, raspberries and strawberries.
+In 1903, an illustration shows three layers colored top to bottom white, red and brown, as well as the Kaffee König original recipe in Bad Muskau with respectively coco with maraschino, strawberries and chocolate flavors, all also containing macaroon pieces with maraschino, in 1920.

+Jenifer Harvey Lang claims Neapolitan ice cream makers were famous in Paris at the start of the 19th century.
+According to John F. Mariani, confectioners' shops were often run by Italians during the 18th century, leading to people associating them with Italians and calling ice cream "Italian ice creams" or "Neapolitan ice creams".
+Stuart Berg Flexner claimed it was first discussed in the 1870s.

 The English-language name of Neapolitan arose in the late 19th century due to confusion about its origin given Italy's reputation for ice cream or because its colors—originally green (pistachio), white (vanilla) and red (cherry)—matched those of the Italian flag.
 Early recipes featured a variety of flavors, but the combination of chocolate, vanilla, and strawberry became the standard, likely because these were the most popular flavors in the United States at the time of its introduction.

-Quotes from food historians

-Cosmopolitan slice.
-A slice of ice-cream cake made with mousse mixture and ordinary ice cream, presented in a small pleated paper case.
-Neapolitan ice cream consists of three layers, each of a different colour and flavour (chocolate, strawberry, and vanilla), moulded into a block and cut into slices.

-Neapolitan ice-cream makers were famous in Paris at the beginning of the 19th century, especially Tortoni, creator of numerous ice-cream cakes.